danielscarvalho/100-days-of-code/log.md

 # 100 Days Of Code - Log

-The programs are published at Wolfram Cloud: www.wolframcloud.com You can run, download or copy it online.
+The programs are published at Wolfram Cloud in notebook internface: www.wolframcloud.com

+You can run, download or copy it online.

 ### Day 1: https://www.wolframcloud.com/obj/dcarvalho/Published/Day1-100DaysOfCode.nb